St Andrew's Junior College: Affiliations

 St Andrew's Junior College is affiliated to the Anglican Diocese of Singapore, as well as all institutions affiliated to the Anglican Diocese of Singapore.

-These institutions include St Andrew's Junior School, St Andrew's Secondary School, Anglican High School, Christ Church Secondary School, Kuo Chuan Presbyterian Secondary School, Presbyterian High School, St Hilda's Secondary School and St Margaret's Secondary School.
+These institutions include, St Andrew's Secondary School, Anglican High School, Christ Church Secondary School, Kuo Chuan Presbyterian Secondary School, Presbyterian High School, St Hilda's Secondary School and St Margaret's Secondary School.

-The college is part of and affiliated to other organisations in The Saints' Family.

-Identity and Culture
+School life

 Students at the college are called "Saints".

-Motto

 All the St Andrew's Schools shares the same motto, "Up and On", as well as the school colours of blue and white.